Attribute Restoration Framework for Anomaly Detection: Related Works

-Other approaches tackled this problem by introducing a new classification-based surrogate supervision.
-Golan \emph{et al.}\emph~\cite{golan2018deep} applied dozens of image geometric transforms and created a self-labeled dataset for transformation classification, assuming that the transformation of anomalous data can not be classified properly.
-Besides geometric transforms, Wang \emph{et al.}\emph~\cite{wang2019effective} introduced more self-label methods like patch re-arranging and irregular affine transformations to further strengthen surrogate supervision.
+Other approaches tackled this problem by introducing new self-supervised methods as surrogate tasks.
+Golan \emph{et al.}~\cite{golan2018deep} introduced a self-supervised method \cite{gidaris2018unsupervised} into anomaly detection by applying dozens of image geometric transforms and created a self-labeled dataset for transformation classification, assuming that the transformation of anomalous data can not be classified properly.
+Wang \emph{et al.}~\cite{wang2019effective} further introduced a self-supervised method~\cite{noroozi2016unsupervised} into anomaly detection by applying Jigsaw puzzles to extend the above self-labeled dataset.